MonoidMusician/blog/sources/polytt_intro.md

 The essential data underlying a polynomial functor `P`{.agda data-lang=PolyTT} is:

 - a type `base P : Type`{.agda data-lang=PolyTT}
-  - think of as the type of constructors to choose from
+  - think of as the type of constructors you get to choose to construct
+  - or as pointing to each summand in the polynomial
-- a function `fib P : base P -> Type`{.agda data-lang=PolyTT} of fibers over the base
+- a function `fib P : base P -> Type`{.agda data-lang=PolyTT} (of fibers over the base)^[A discussion for another time]
   - think of as giving the arity of each constructor
+  - or the powers of each summand

 We write a polynomial as a summation: